BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing made from natural fabrics like cotton or linen, as Sri Lanka can be very hot and humid.
-Don't forget a good quality insect repellent, especially for evenings, and a universal travel adapter as the plug sockets can vary.
-A reusable water bottle is also a great idea to cut down on plastic waste.
+Pack light, breathable clothing made from natural fabrics like cotton and linen, as it gets very humid.
+Don't forget a good quality insect repellent with DEET, especially for evenings, and a universal travel adapter for your electronics.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.